DrakeCS167Spring22/DrakeCS167Spring22.github.io/syllabus.md

 - apply a variety of modeling techniques to classification, regression, and unsupervised learning problems using data in different formats (such as typical structured data, text, and images).
 - create software which utilizes machine learning programming libraries in order to conduct machine-learning-based data analysis.
 - develop and conduct machine-learning-based data analysis experiments, and they will be able to interpret and explain the results.
-- Feel comfortable with using two industry standard tools: Slack and GitHub

 ## Sources
 We will follow portions of a variety of sources in this class and so there is no required textbook.
 A nonexhaustive list of sources can be found [here](/resources/).